As an Amazon Associate, I earn from qualifying purchases.

 How long can Portuguese tarts last?

-The tarts will keep in an airtight box for up to 2 days.
+The tarts can be kept in an airtight box for up to 2 days.
 If they soften, crisp them up in a medium oven for 5 minutes.

 Should you refrigerate Portuguese tarts?